 2. God of War 2018 (SIE Santa Monica Studio, Playstation 4)

 1. Fallout '76 (Bethesda Game Studios, Playstation 4/XBone/PC)

 neglected to implement some extremely basic anti-cheating measures, opening the floodgates for rampant player hacking the likes of which have not been seen since Diablo 1 and Phantasy Star Online on the Dreamcast; how do you not have that kind of foresight in 2018?!
 Being a product of this era of gaming, let us also not forget scammy microtransactions, misleading advertising and some of the worst attempts at damage control I've ever seen, because no online game is complete without those anymore.
-But if that's still not enough, then how about the fact that the game is the target of lawsuits for being so unplayably broken and was already put on discount when it had barely been out for one week?
-Yes, even one week out, with a prestigious company name and a beloved IP behind it, Fallout 76's reputation was already such that it couldn't even move units during the holiday season; that is simply pathetic.
-If you want the same concept of a co-op lootfest but done well, well, you've got a million better options than this.
-Or if you just want a competent open world RPG, dust off any of the earlier Fallouts and give them a replay.
+But if that's still not enough, then how about the fact that the game is the target of lawsuits for being so unplayably broken, wasn't launched on Steam to avoid having to give out refunds, and was already put on discount when it had barely been out for one week?
+Yes, even a week out, with a prestigious company name and a beloved IP behind it, Fallout 76's reputation was already such that it couldn't even sell copies during the holiday season; that is simply pathetic.
+If you want the same concept of a co-op lootfest game but done well, you've already got a million better options than this.
+If you just want a competent open world RPG, dust off any of the earlier Fallouts and give them a replay.
 Hell, I'll even recommend the much-hated Fallout: Brotherhood of Steel over this one, because at least that game doesn't crash every twenty minutes...